 FEE ASSISTANCE & SCHOLARSHIP INFO

-Fee Assistance is available year-round to Mesa residents who meet income requirements.
+Fee Assistance is available year-round to Mesa residents ,who meet income requirements, and reduces the cost of the class by 50%.
 Fee assistance may also be granted to youth in foster care or social service organizations, or to families who are at or below 200% of the Federal Poverty Level.
-Scholarships are limited and available based on funding from the Nancy Wolter Scholarship Fund and Arizona Community Foundation thanks to individual and corporate donors.
+Scholarships differ from Fee Assistance as scholarships cover 100% of the class cost and are limited and available based on funding from the Nancy Wolter Scholarship Fund.
 Proper qualifying paperwork must be submitted with your application to be considered for either a scholarship or fee assistance.

 Fee Assistance Application - Paper

-Thanks to generous funding from the Nancy Wolter Scholarship Fund, Mesa Arts Center is proud to offer full scholarships for the half-day summer camp program!
+Thanks to generous funding from the Nancy Wolter Scholarship Fund, Mesa Arts Center is proud to offer full scholarships for youth classes, workshops and camps!
 Please fill out the scholarship application online or download a physical copy.
 Applications must include proper documentation to be accepted.
 Please include the best email to contact you in case we have questions.
 If accepted, the Box Office will contact you to enroll.

 - Please submit all paper applications to the Box Office open from 12-5pm Tuesdays - Saturdays or mail to 1 E Main Street, Mesa, AZ 85201 Attn: Studios Department